 The cake layer consisted of 4 cakes each – a macaron, an oblong raspberry biscuit, a lemon meringue pie and a cup cake.
 The cupcake was really nicely textured, soft and spongy, and the macaron was perfect.
 The meringue was nicely presented but nothing special, and the raspberry biscuit was again well presented but could have had a stronger raspberry flavour.

 All in all it was a very pleasant high tea, the waitresses were very helpful and the location was lovely.
 All served up on Royal Albert bone china complete with tea strainers and silver napkin rings.
 They also provided take away boxes for the left over cakes.
-One of the nicest high teas in Perth.
+One of the nicest high teas in Perth with a great view of the river.